nchahare/cv/README.md

 - The project involved solving problem of Indian tribal population dealing with processing of hirda fruit for medicinal applications.
 - Built a machine to separate seed from the fruit called ``Hirda'', by crushing the fruit between two rollers.
 Use of machine led to lower processing time, higher output and minimal manual labour.

-## 🎤 Conferences

-Oral Presentation, **Chahare, N. R.**, Ouzeri, A., Golde, T., Wilson, T. Arroyo, M., and Trepat, X. “Synthetic epithelial morphogenesis through controlled stretching and buckling.”
-EMBO-EMBL Symposium, Mechanobiology in development and disease, Heidelberg, Germany.
-May 15–18, 2022

-Chatterjee, A., **Chahare, N. R.**, Kulkarni, A., Kondaiah, P., and Gundiah, N. “Design of adynamic cell stretcher to quantify responses of fibroblasts to cyclic stretching and TGF-β.”5th International Conference on Computational and Mathematical Biomedical Engineering,Pittsburgh, Pennsylvania, USA.
-April 10–12, 2017

-Satone, V., **Chahare, N. R.**, and Padole, P. “Design of pedal operated behda crackingmachine using flywheel motor.”
-Association for Machines and Mechanisms’ IndustrialProblems on Machines and Mechanisms (IPRoMM), Nagpur, India.
-Dec 22–23, 2016

-Abhijith, K. G., **Chahare, N. R**., Kundanati, L., and Gundiah, N. “Mechanics of the Cuticleof Wood Boring Insects.”
-Structural Integrity Conference and Exhibition (SICE), Bengaluru,India.
-July 4–6, 2016

 ## 📓 Teaching experience